 There were about 2 very, very short pencils and 1 medium short pencil.
-All were not sharpen as usual.
+All were not sharpened as usual.
 He also seems to have “misplaced” the longer pencil again.
-At this time, we decided to do something – we need to mark all his items with a bright, not-easy-to-remove tags so that in case anyone takes his items, it will be easy to find them again.
+At this time, we decided to do something – we need to mark all his items with bright, not-easy-to-remove tags so that in case anyone takes his items, it will be easy to find them again.

-We had a “good day” and once we returned home, we set on getting the tags all done whilst my son had his lunch and thereafter started on his home work.
+We had a “good day” and once we returned home, we set on getting the tags all done whilst my son had his lunch and thereafter started on his homework.
 To tell you the truth, we are still experimenting with the tags.

-And when I got back home, both my wife and my son was standing at the front door – my wife complaining that the need for an art block was already known since a week ago but some how, my son had forgotten about it.
+And when I got back home, both my wife and my son was standing at the front door – my wife complaining that the need for an art block was already known since a week ago but somehow, my son had forgotten about it.
 He had forgotten when we went shopping at the hypermarket on the weekends.
 He had forgotten as well in the morning when my wife took him to the shop for some items.